Kenny Lattimore: 1994–1999: Kenny Lattimore and From the Soul of Man

-Lattimore signed with Columbia Records in late 1994 and released his own debut album Kenny Lattimore in 1996.
+Lattimore signed with Columbia Records in late 1994 and released his debut album Kenny Lattimore in 1996.
 That set included a pair of Top 20 hits: "Never Too Busy" and the Grammy-nominated "For You", written by high school friend Kenny Lerum.
 The album earned Lattimore a win for Best New Artist at the NAACP Image Awards in 1996, and eventually achieved Gold sales status.

 He followed up his debut with From the Soul of Man, another critically acclaimed set of classically styled soul music in 1998, yielding the hits "Days Like This" and "If I Lose My Woman" along with a standout cover of The Beatles' "While My Guitar Gently Weeps".

 2000–2006: Arista Records and Weekend

 After a short hiatus, the singer re-emerged on Arista Records when then-president Clive Davis signed him to a new contract.
 He eventually released a more contemporary R&B album, 2001's Weekend under L.A.
 Reid's regime, as Davis was only allowed to take a small defined number of artists to his next venture, J Records.
 The title track and first single was anchored by a sample of Blondie's "Rapture" and became a radio favorite on both sides of the Atlantic.
 Davis may have had a different vision for his career, but he ended up recording three albums for Arista Records as Reid also had a vision that included a modern-day version of a classic soul duo with his new bride, the Gold-level artist Chante Moore whom he recorded two duet albums that were both critically and commercially acclaimed.
 In keeping with the "lover man" image that came to the fore with the hits that launched his career, Lattimore is known for his dramatic stage shows, vocal agility and romantic ambiance.
-The New York Times called him as a "modern soul man" on stage.
+The New York Times called him a "modern soul man" on stage.
 The singer has long established in interviews his personal mission to show the "strong, but sensitive and caring side of Black men."

-In 2003, Lattimore and his then-wife Chante Moore released a duet album titled Things That Lovers Do consisting of classic soul songs from the 1970s and 1980s plus two new original songs.
+In 2003, Lattimore and his then-wife Chante Moore released a duet album titled Things That Lovers Do consist of classic soul songs from the 1970s and 1980s plus two new original songs.
 The standout singles were the smooth and contemporary "Loveable (From Your Head to Your Toes)" and a cover of René & Angela's "You Don't Have To Cry".
 Lattimore and Moore continued promoting the album with a successful touring stage show.

 Following Things That Lovers Do, Lattimore released another collaborative album with Moore.
 The duo released their second collaborative album titled Uncovered/Covered (2006).
-The album peaked at number-ten on the Billboard R&B Charts and number-two on the Billboard Gospel charts.
+The album peaked at number ten on the Billboard R&B Charts and number two on the Billboard Gospel Charts.
 The duo's cover version of "You're All I Need to Get By" served as the theme song for the BET reality series The Family Crews.